detectivekaktus/jcon/README.md

 # jcon
-jcon is a JSON serializer library that allows you to load JSON objects from `.json` files and write the changes of your own to `.json` files.
+jcon is a JSON serializer library that allows you to write the changes of your own to `.json` files.
+The project is not maintained anymore.
+If you want to continue working on it (e.g. add deserialization), please consider forking the repository.

 Here are the goals of the library as a checklist:
 - [ ] Create an install `.sh` script.